 The Institute of Cultural Capital is a strategic collaboration between the University of Liverpool and Liverpool John Moores University in the UK.

 The Institute of Cultural Capital conducts collaborative and interdisciplinary research that critically examines the role and value of cultural interventions in urban environments, from grassroots initiatives to large-scale cultural events and festivals.
 Established in 2010, this leading centre of cultural policy research is a strategic collaboration between the University of Liverpool and Liverpool John Moores University.
-Our research is structured around four core themes: Cultural Policy & Major Events; Cultural Value & Public Policy; Cultural Assets & Social Value; and Culture & Collaborative Practice.
+Our research is structured around three core themes: Cultural Policy & Major Events; Cultural Value & Public Policy; and Cultural Assets & Social Value.
 The institute is led by a core team of internationally acclaimed researchers and draws upon the considerable expertise of partner institutions and a global community of cultural policy experts.

 Cultural Policy & Major Events